20 Apr 2020 09:03:00Strasbourg 17 April 2020

 A tailor-made approach to project management

 Project Management Methodology is a tailor-made approach to project management created for the Council of Europe in order to strengthen the link between the co-operation programmes and the overall strategy and values of the Organisation.
-The methodology comprises of a handbook with related templates, training, an IT tool, and this website.
+The methodology comprises a handbook with related templates, training, an IT tool, and this website.

-It outlines five main phases, from initation to final evaluation, as well as seven key management processes applied throughout the phases.
+It outlines five main phases, from initiation to final evaluation, as well as seven key management processes applied throughout the phases.
 The essential elements include human rights and results-based approaches, field presence, communication and visibility, and an emphasis on evaluation.

 The aim is to systematise good practice that embodies the Council of Europe and its strategy and values.

 Why is an upgraded management approach needed at the Council of Europe?

 The Council of Europe has three main tasks: